lizhanmit/learning-notes/java-note/java-note.md

 Interfaces can have properties, but they must be `public static final`.

+**It is common to provide both an interface and an abstract class.**

 ### Interface Naming Conventions

 - Interface should be a good object name.